StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 but a transport protocol itself is most definitely a delay-sensitive application, responding in real time to changing network conditions.

+# Experimental Validation

+The mechanisms described in this document do not exist for purely ideological or philosophical reasons.
+Any work to improve source buffer management in end systems should be validated by confirming that real-world applications exhibit verifiably improved responsiveness, and by taking measurements using benchmark tools that measure application-layer round-trip times under realistic working conditions {{RPM}}.
+Using the ‘ping’ command to send one ICMP Echo packet {{RFC792}}
+per second on an otherwise idle network is not a good predictor of real-world application performance.
+Testing the scenario where the outgoing buffer is almost always completely empty due to lack of traffic does not reveal anything about how it will perform when a nontrivial amount of data is being sent and the buffer is no longer empty.
+The quality of the source buffer management policy and the effectiveness of its backpressure mechanisms only become apparent when a source of the data is willing and able to exceed the available network capacity, and the backpressure mechanisms are required to regulate the rate that data is being sent.

 # Alternative Proposals